seananderson/metafolio/inst/ms/ms.md

 \includegraphics[height=5.5in]{../examples/simulation-diagram3.pdf}
 \end{center}

-Fig. 1: Flow chart of the salmonid-metapopulation simulation.
-There are $n$ salmonid populations and $t$ generations.
+Fig. 1: Flow chart of the salmon-metapopulation simulation.
+There are $n$ salmon populations and $t$ generations.
 Blue text indicates values that are generated before the simulation progresses through time.
 Red text indicates steps in which calculations are performed through time.
 Black text indicates values that are calculated.
 Grey text indicates parameters that can be set.